mcoltmanns/tinyjson/README.md

 Editing objects is as easy as moving pointers around to change the list.
 New members should be dynamically allocated.

 ### Arrays
-Arrays are implemented as arrays of pointers to `jvalues`.
+Arrays are implemented as null-terminated arrays of pointers to `jvalues`.
 Accessing array elements can be done as you would in any other case, but resizing the array requires copy/reallocation.

 ### Strings
 Strings are implemented as C-style (null-terminated) ASCII strings.
 During parsing, strings are read verbatim.